-Definitions for the FY 2015 Operating Plan Projected Program Activities Areas of Emphasis a.
-NAICS 623110, 623210 and 623311 Nursing and Residential Care Facilities
+Definitions for the FY 2016 Operating Plan Projected Program Activities Areas of Emphasis a) NAICS 623110, 623210 and 623311 Nursing and Residential Care Facilities

-(Please note, if a change occurs to the NAICS listings during the fiscal year, contact your Regional Administrator for guidance.)
+Please note, if a change occurs to the NAICS listings during the fiscal year, contact your Regional Administrator for guidance.
+Also, please ensure that codes representing strategic codes, standards, and emphasis areas are entered accurately in OIS.